jameshughes89/cs101/site/labs/hello-world/hello-world.rst

 Hello World
 ***********

-* Feel free to use your laptop if yo have it
+* Feel free to use your laptop if you have it
 * Ensure I have recorded your completion --- failure to do so will result in a grade of 0
 * I strongly encourage you to work with others in the lab